The DRF helped establish the Centre for Diabetes Research (the Centre) in 2005 who's sole purpose is to undertake research into diabetes

 This suggests that there are environmental interactions with the genes that casue diabetes and that these environmental factors differ between Australia and the United Kingdom where the genes were first identified.

-Director of the Centre Professor Morahan is confident that there will some very exciting results nd prgress from this research in the coming year....
+Professor Grant Morahan (Director of the Centre) is confident that there will some very exciting results and prgress from this research in the coming year !